 Since you cannot undo an import, you must backup your company file before proceeding.

 - Before importing transactions, you need to set up Accounts, Items, Names and Sales Tax Items and Names.
 You can do this on one of two ways.

 - Entering the data directly into QuickBooks

 - You can add code to your IIF file to import this data for you.;

-- If you do not set up this data, the import of transactions will set up some of the data, but much of it will be wrong or unusable:
+- If you do not set up this data, the import of transactions will set up some of the data, but it might be wrong or unusable like the situations bellow:

 - The A/R account is set up as a type bank account and you cannot change it to a Type A/R account.

 - The customer name is set up as an other name and cannot be used on an Invoice.

 - Sales items and Sales Tax items are set up as Type Service items and they cannot be changed to any other type.